lutzh/awesome-event-driven-architecture/README.md

 - [Event-Driven Architectures Done Right](https://youtu.be/A_mstzRGfIE?si=An0YI1034-PazFc5) - By Tim Berglund, May 2021.
 Good overview, clear presentation.

-- [Shifting Gears: From Events to Event-Driven](https://youtu.be/1dWJO31wpV8?si=ejDZIAWlxTkZENMw) - By Ryan Cormack, May 2024.
-He tells the story of Motorway's journey to event driven, so it could also be in the "experience reports" section below.
-But along the way, he really focusses on the foundational aspects.
+- [Event Driven Architecture & Governance in Action](https://youtu.be/9guR3CBTG44?si=k1lYZDWFDSn1RrKS) - By Wim Debreuck, June 2023.
+A talk that goes beyond the technical fundamentals, into the architecture and design process of event-driven applications.
+The shown approach might not be universal, but provides important insights.
+I especially like the clarity around business events.

 ### Experience Reports And Practicalities

 - [EDA in Practice: Building an eCommerce Platform at Cinch](https://www.youtube.com/watch?v=wM-dTroS0FA&t=493s) - By Toli Apostolidis, September 2022.
 You can ignore the first 8 minutes and 15 seconds (in fact the link will skip them), they are mostly promotion for AWS.
 But from there on follows a good talk on real-world experiences with event-driven architecture.

+- [Shifting Gears: From Events to Event-Driven](https://youtu.be/1dWJO31wpV8?si=ejDZIAWlxTkZENMw) - By Ryan Cormack, May 2024.
+He tells the story of Motorway's journey to event driven, and also includes a lot of oundational aspects.

 <!-- omit in toc -->